rganly/GSS-Canada/README.md

 Note: A data statement is enclosed below.
 The data used in this exercise is not publically available.

+## Files
+Key files contained in this folder are
+- A data access statement
+- GSS_Clean Data which provides instructions on cleaning data
+- GSS_OLS which provides instructions on running regressions

 ## Instructions

 1. Follow the instructions listed on the GSS_CleanData file.